hussain-wahab/Cse202/README.md

 Dr. Murphy website is http://cse.csusb.edu/murphy/ .

-Note: I use Linux Operating systems for this class.
+Note: I used Linux Operating systems for this class.